IndeemaSoftware/indeema-ci-client/README.rst

 Project structure
 ==============

-By default, Indeema CI client usign Angular 6 framework, so project structure is similar to this framework:
+By default, Indeema tambo client usign Angular 6 framework, so project structure is similar to this framework:

 =================   =====================================================
 ``src/app``         Contains main logic of front-end-end part